I held out as long as I could, but it was bound to happen sooner or later...

 Barb Calder-Durbin of Lincoln, Neb. has perhaps the biggest responsibility of any volunteer at this weekend’s Pikes Peak Ascent and Marathon.
 She makes sure every racer has a chance to pee before the start of the race.

 With a line a block long, competitors begin to worry they may miss the start.
-Calder-Durbin, a…Continue
+Calder-Durbin, a volunteer at the races since 1995, makes sure, very sure,…Continue

 Added by Joe Paisley on August 18, 2012 at 3:58pm — No Comments